 To spread awareness of the global plastic crisis, and create a network of like-minded people, passionate about protecting the planet from plastic.

-To empower individuals to reduce their disposable plastic consumption through social media, artwork and outreach events.
+To empower individuals to reduce their disposable plastic consumption through social media, artwork and community events.

-To work alongside consumer outlets to support their customers, and make plastic-free living more affordable, obtainable and sustainable.
+To work alongside communities and make plastic-free living more affordable, attainable and sustainable.

 From the Press...